Instrument/map-dive/docs/editor.md

 4. As you fall, press the space bar to drop gates along your path.
 Most dives include between 10 to 14 gates.
 5. Press TAB again to switch back to zero-gravity mode.

-_now is another good time to save your work_
+_now is good time to save your level again_

 ### Add Stars